holochain/docs-pages/src/pages/get-building/install-advanced.md

 ### Using a specific version of the development tools

-You can override the inputs of the like this for example, which picks a different version of the `holochain` component, which includes the conductor and the `hc` CLI tool:
+Here's an example of how to override the inputs of the flake to pick a different version of the `holochain` component, which includes the `holochain` conductor binary and the `hc` CLI tool:

 ```nix
 inputs = {